freemocap/bs/Cameras/philips_camera_notes.md

 Error	2024-09-10 11:02:43.186	Basler acA2040-90umNIR (24908831)	Image acquisition on "Basler acA2040-90umNIR (24908831)" failed!
 Error: "Payload data has been discarded.
 Payload data can be discarded by the camera device if the available bandwidth is insufficient."
 ```

+### Incorrect playback speed
+I tried recording a video where an online stopwatch was visible on the lab computer screen from the cameras.
+The video playback is far faster than normal, and inconsistent throughout the recording.
+This suggests dropped frames.
+We should find a way to get a faster timer in direct view of all the cameras, so we can test until we're getting a stable framerate.
+This is also a good reason to move away from the pylon GUI, and towards a solution where we can directly control the cameras better.

 # Crash Reports

 - I tried setting the location to the E drive and it crashed once I clicked record on the 4th camera.
 Not sure if it's save location specific yet.